 The Supreme Court basically stands by the decision.

 – 2008: Terance Gamble – convicted of robbery in Alabama.
 He served his time.

 – 2015: Terance Gamble – pulled over for a broken tail light.

 – He was charged and convicted under the Alabama “Felon in Possession of a Firearm” Statute and was then charged and convicted under a similar Federal Statute.

-– He appealed the ruling based on a “Dual Jeopardy” argument.
+– He appealed the ruling based on a “Double Jeopardy” argument.

 – He lost his appeal based on the doctrine of “Dual-Sovereignty”.

 ** The ISSUE: Should the “Dual-Sovereignty” exception to the Double Jeopardy Rule (Clause in the 5th Amendment) be overruled? **

 ** The Rules: Double Jeopardy is the Main Rule, but the Petit Policy is a sub-rule dealt with. **